naftaliharris/for-x-in-datasets/SPECIFICATION.md

 # Dataset Formatting Specification

 This document contains the specification for dataset formatting in this project.
-The primary underlying goal for this specification is simplicity.
-I want this specification to be easy to understand.
-I want it to be easy to format datasets this specification.
-And I want the resulting datasets to be easy to work with.
+The underlying goal for this specification is simplicity:

+1. This specification to be easy to understand.
+2. It to be easy to format datasets to obey this specification.
+3. Datasets formatted according to this specification should be easy to work with.

 ## The dataset directory